ONSgeo/Area_Classification/README.md

 | UV606 |	Occupation |	scot|
 | UV607 |	National Statistics Socio-economic Classification (NS-SeC) |	scot|

-Additionally download and save:
+   - Additionally in the 'data/inputs/scot_downloads' folder download and save:
-* The Scottish disability data Table[UV303a](https://www.scotlandscensus.gov.uk/search-the-census#/search-by).
+      - The Scottish disability data Table[UV303a](https://www.scotlandscensus.gov.uk/search-the-census#/search-by).
 The file should be named 'UV303a.csv'.
-* Scotlands's Census 2022: Ususal resident population density, Council Areas in [Table 4 in Scotlands Rounded population estimates](https://www.scotlandscensus.gov.uk/media/h5qokkij/scotland-s-census-2022-first-results-rounded-population-estimates-data.xlsx).
+      - Scotlands's Census 2022: Ususal resident population density, Council Areas in [Table 4 in Scotlands Rounded population estimates](https://www.scotlandscensus.gov.uk/media/h5qokkij/scotland-s-census-2022-first-results-rounded-population-estimates-data.xlsx).The file should be renamed 'population_density.csv'.
-* Scotland's migrant indicator data [from the Flexible Table Builder](https://www.scotlandscensus.gov.uk/webapi/jsf/tableView/tableView.xhtml).
+      - Scotland's migrant indicator data [from the Flexible Table Builder](https://www.scotlandscensus.gov.uk/webapi/jsf/tableView/tableView.xhtml).
+The file should be renamed 'migrant_indicator_percentage'.

 #### Data download

 Do the manual data downloads first before running any of the scripts.
 Ensure they are in the same directory where the downloads will be stored.

-#### Look ups
-A Local Authority Districts Names and Codes in the UK Lookup is required to convert between are names and area codes.
-Download a the look up from the [ONS Open Geography Portal](https://geoportal.statistics.gov.uk/).
-We used [Local Authority Districts (December 2022) Names and Codes in the UK](https://geoportal.statistics.gov.uk/datasets/42af123c4663466496dafb4c8fcb0c82_0/explore).
-This CSV should be saved into the repo data folder, if saved elsewhere update the file path in the config.yaml.

 ### Census 2021 Output Areas (legacy ReadME)
 This repository contains code to download and clean all Output Area level data for the England and Wales 2021 Census.